michaelnisi/blake/README.md

 ## OVERVIEW

-At startup blake requires a configuration module, which has to export paths and a map of user-written functions that implement the actual generation of output artifacts.
-According to the configuration module blake reads all input data files.
-At the top of each input file blake expects a JSON header.
-From the header and the content of the input file blake constructs a source object, with which it applies the `bake` function of the according view module.
-This is done for all input files in parallel.
-The static resources are copied to the output directory as they are.
+Blake requires a configuration module (config.js), which it expects to load from the root of the source directory; config has to export a paths object, and a map of generator functions.
+If no files are explicitly specifified, blake copies the static resoures to the target directory.
+After that each data source is piped through a stream, which generates and writes to the target directory.

 ## CONFIGURATION

-Consider the following example of a configuration module:
+Consider the following configuration module:

-    // This module covers configuration.

-    // Export path conventions for input data. exports.paths = {
+    exports.paths = {
-      data: 'data', // required
+      data: 'data' // required
-      templates: 'templates', // required
+    , templates: 'templates' // required
-      resources: 'resources', // optional
+    , resources: 'resources' // optional
-      posts: 'data/posts' // optional
+    , posts: 'data/posts' // optional
-    };

-    // Export map with bake functions by template names. exports.bakeFunctions = {
+    }

+    exports.views = {
-      'rss.jade': require('./rss.js').bake,
+      'rss.jade': require('./rss.js').bake
-      'article.jade': require('./article.js').bake,
+    , 'article.jade': require('./article.js').bake
-      'home.jade': require('./home.js').bake,
+    , 'home.jade': require('./home.js').bake
-      'about.jade': require('./about.js').bake,
+    , 'about.jade': require('./about.js').bake
-      'archive.jade': require('./archive.js').bake
+    , 'archive.jade': require('./archive.js').bake
-    };
+    }

 The `paths` object defines input paths, where the two required directories are `data` and `templates`.
 From `data` blake loads general input data; from `templates` templates.
 The two optional directories are `resources` and `posts`.
 The content of `resources` is copied to output as it is.
 The `posts` directory hosts blog posts.

-The `bakeFunctions` object is a map of user-written functions which implement the actual generation of output artifacts.
+The `views` object is a map of user-written functions which implement the actual generation of output artifacts.
 Theses functions are mapped by template name.

 ## INPUT